wattanunteeratanapong/TFT-Into-the-Arcane-Anomaly-Study/README.md

 P(60) = (1/40)¹(39/40)⁵⁹ = 0.00547 <br>
 P(100) = (1/40)¹(39/40)⁹⁹ = 0.00199 <br>
 P(200) = (1/40)¹(39/40)¹⁹⁹ = 0.00016 <br>
-This patch anomaly will running out you might get the same in worse case you might find your anomaly at infinite trial <br>
+This patch anomaly will not running out <br>
-Probability of getting anomaly that we are looking for in higher trail is lower than lower trial <br>

 ## Result from Simulation